 Cloth Label Red 2013

 The interplay between red and blue fruits, spice, oak and earth still seems to be held together with the Riesling component of the blend.
-It remains the glue that binds the Pinot noir to the Cabernets.
-As with the red, the blending of the wine is done in order to try to show the complexity of St. Matthias, not only as a site but as the home of so many different varieties.
+Riesling remains the glue that binds the Pinot noir to the Cabernets.
+As with the red, the blending of the wine is done in order to show the complexity of the St Matthias vineyard—not only as a site but as the home of so many different varieties.
 With its many facets, I hope that you’ll find the wine intriguing and playful.